When you are eating a low-sugar/low-carb meal plan, it’s important to eat a satisfying breakfast.

 - A generous sprinkle of Everything Bagel Seasoning.

-And no matter what the toppings, you can always drizzle your toast with a little olive oil or pistachio oil for a little added lusciousness.
+No matter what the toppings, you can always drizzle your toast with a little olive oil or pistachio oil for a little added lusciousness.

 Is there a more versatile food in the world?
 We can’t think of one.